AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns.md

 ### Start point + Directon problem

-Finding a geodesic on a surface given a start point and a direction is equivalent to solving an initial value problem for a 2nd order ODE.
+Finding a geodesic on a surface given a start point and a direction is equivalent to solving an initial value problem for a 2nd order ODE (???)

+> MUST COME UP WITH A BETTER EXPLANATION FOR THIS

 ### Start point + End point problem

 This method is equivalent to solving a *boundary value problem*.
+# Geodesic surfaces

+> This is very well explained in p.170 of Denis Shelden thesis (Gerard's suggestion).
+Explanation is inspired by that section.

-## Geodesic patterns
+# Geodesic patterns

 What are geodesic patterns?